saurabhrpi/startup-ecosystem-intelligence/README.md

 ```bash
 python run_api.py
 ```
-This will start the FastAPI server at http://localhost:8000
+This will start the FastAPI server at http://localhost:8000 (if deployed locally).

 API endpoints:
 - `GET /` - Health check